enghwa/ecommerce-shopfront-on-aws/4_TestingFailover/README.md

 ![Failover](../images/04-failover-02.png)

-Since your DNS records are configured to use this health check, Route53 should automatically use this information to point your domain at your another region.
+Since your DNS records are configured to use this health check, Route53 should automatically use this information to point your application to the second region (Singapore).

 You can validate this failover scenario when you visit `https://api-ir.arc30901.multi-region.xyz/books` with `Interanl Server Error`.
 However, you will get the book list when you visit `https://api.arc30901.multi-region.xyz/books` as the Singapore region API is working properly (same as `https://api-sg.arc30901.multi-region.xyz/books`.

-You're UI should also continue to function and you should still be able to view and order books.
+The web application UI should also continue to function and you should still be able to view and order books.

 To confirm everything went as expected, go to your Bookstore application (`https://arc30901.multi-region.xyz/books`) and order a book again.
 You should see your application indicates Singapore region.

-And your DynamoDB tables in both Irelad and Singapore have the same items though you created tickets in any places.
+(Singapore flag icon at top left hand corner).
+In Singapore's DynamoDB console, you will also see that the `Orders` table has a new record with `aws:rep:updateregion` set to `ap-southeast-1`, indicating that this transaction originated from Singapore.

 ## Completion